WE ARE NOMURA

 The turning point in Tokita's career came when he was promoted to section manager.
 He looks back on his feelings up until that point as follows:

-Tokita: "Several years ago, I had gained confidence that I could somehow handle difficult cases in my sales work at NOMURA, but I couldn't find my next goal...
-I was thinking about trying something new, finding something to build the foundation of my career, when my boss recommended me for a management position.
+Tokita: "A few years ago, I gained confidence that I could somehow complete even the most difficult projects in my sales work at NOMURA Co.,Ltd., but I couldn't find my next goal...
+I wanted to try something new, to find something that would become the foundation of my career, and that's when my boss recommended me for a management position.

 To be honest, I was a little hesitant, but I decided to give it my best if I was given the chance.
 I'm still a beginner as a section manager, but I would be happy if I could build a career that will set a benchmark for the other members, including in terms of work style."